penao7/docker-imagebuilder/README.md

 # Imagebuilder

-Imagebuilder creates image from github repository which contains Dockerfile and pushes it to the current user's Dockerhub repository.
+Imagebuilder creates image from github repository which contains a Dockerfile and pushes it to the current user's Dockerhub repository.

 ## Requirements